 Monitoring catches problems by keeping track of system health.
 Moreover, when you get to use it, you will observe that the recovery is as quick as it gets, making almost zero downtime for your system.
 Additionally, this automation service ensures that you will not have to hire a huge workforce to manage data recovery.

-- IBM Disaster Recovery as a Service provides you RTO, and RPO reports within minutes.
+(i) IBM Disaster Recovery as a Service provides you with RTO, and RPO reports within minutes.

-- Support and consultancy services are very available.
+(ii) Support and consultancy services are very much available.

 Zetta Backup and Recovery

 This is the last option that we have here for you, and Zetta offers a highly powerful as well as blazing-fast Disaster Recovery as a Service (DRaaS).
 The quality of its DRaaS is not the only thing being under focus as the prices are also set to be competitive.